chiragsanghvi/JavascriptSDK/README.md

 ### Query

 You can send push notifications to devices using a Query.
-All the devices which comes out as result for the query will receive the push notification.
+All the devices which comes out as result of the query will receive the push notification.

 ```javascript
 var options = {